Cervical Screening

 Can I get a private smear test in the UK?

-You can have a private smear test in the UK if you decide to have more often tests.
-As NHS only offers tests for women aged between 25-65 every 3 or 5 years, you might want to have sooner smear tests to ensure that everything is alright.
+Yes, you can have a private smear test in the UK.
+While the NHS offers tests for women aged 25 to 65 every 3 to 5 years, you may choose to have more frequent tests to ensure your health is monitored closely.

 Can I request a smear test if I am under 25?